-Who has the edge in the 111th Apple Cup: UW Huskies or WSU Cougars?
+Who has the edge in the 112th Apple Cup: UW Huskies or WSU Cougars?

 Running back

-UW’s Salvon Ahmed struggled last week against Colorado, but has been generally good as the main replacement for Myles Gaskin, who finished his career as the Huskies’ all-time leading rusher.
+UW’s Salvon Ahmed struggled last week against Colorado but has been generally good as the main replacement for Myles Gaskin, who finished his career as the Huskies’ all-time leading rusher.
 Richard Newton has struggled to regain the form he showed earlier this season before getting injured.
 A good case could be made that WSU’s Max Borghi is the most valuable player in the game.
 He has rushed for 740 yards (6.7 yards a carry), caught 69 passes for 508 yards and scored 14 total touchdowns.

 Offensive line